Patterns of Multi-Container Composition for Service Orchestration with Docker Compose: Methodology

 Overall, the star distributions are quite different as seen in \Cref{fig:stars}.
-The self-hosted projects' distribution has larger values, while \citepos{ibrahim2021study} distribution has smaller values suggesting that the sample of self-hosted projects is more representative of real world use.
-With a median of 1,512 and 25\% of the projects falling between 14 stars and 382 stars and 25\% having at least 4,674 stars, the the self-hosted projects' has more stars overall.
+The self-hosted projects' distribution has larger values, while \citepos{ibrahim2021study} distribution has smaller values suggesting that the sample of self-hosted projects With a median of 1,512 and 25\% of the projects falling between 14 stars and 382 stars and 25\% having at least 4,674 stars, the self-hosted projects' have more stars overall.
 In comparison, \citepos{ibrahim2021study} distribution has a smaller number of stars overall, with a median of 9 and 25\% of the projects falling between 0 and 1 stars and 25\% of projects having at least 86 stars.
-Therefore, the higher number of stars in our chosen self-hosted projects is indicative of projects being used in practical applications compared to the prior Docker Compose usage study~\cite{ibrahim2021study}.
+Therefore, the higher number of stars in our chosen self-hosted projects is indicative of projects being used in practical applications compared to the prior Docker Compose usage study~\citep{ibrahim2021study}.

-Notably, in the previous Docker Compose study~\cite{ibrahim2021study} that studies the usage of Docker Compose, the distribution of stars in projects is significantly less than our selected self-hosted projects and therefore the results from the previous study may not be representative of real world usage as the lower number of stars suggest that the projects may be rarely used.